Echo Client-Server in C

 1234567

-8. Modify the code for the client and/or server code to provide some additional functionality - anything that would help you better understand the use of the Socket and RIO interface functions.
+10. Modify the code for the client and/or server code to provide some additional functionality - anything that would help you better understand the use of sockets.